Vital Signs (band): Continued success (1989–1992)

 With the release of their first major single, Vital Signs began to achieve recognition in Pakistan.
 Their debut album, Vital Signs 1, was a success leading a wave of fresh new acts in the country.
 Most of the new acts were part of the many "youth festivals" that began to do the rounds in Karachi and Lahore, especially after one such show was specially conducted and televised by PTV in late 1989.

 Shoaib Mansoor also directed a mini-drama, Dhundle Raste, about the true story of the band, in which the band members acted as themselves.
 The band soon went on a tour throughout the country, playing sell-out concerts in Karachi, Lahore, Islamabad and Peshawar.
 Some of these, especially the two concerts held in Karachi in late 1989, were among the best concerts by the band.

 Salman Ahmad wanted a change in the band's music and by the time the band was approached by Pepsi in December 1990, Rohail decided to isolate Salman from the band and thus he left to form his own band, Junoon.
 Pressured by Pepsi to come out with a brand new album, the band then replaced Salman with Rizwan-ul-Haq as their new lead guitarist.

 In 1991, the band released their second album Vital Signs 2.
 The album was a departure from the first album's more upbeat ways.
 The resulting sound emerging from such emotional turmoil and uncertainty was heavily melancholic and introverted ("Rahi", "Yaad Kerna"), suddenly jumping towards thumping anger with the powerful, "Aisa Na Ho".
 This was perhaps the most political album by the band.
 The album had more maturity, versatility and was a commercial success.
-This led the band to perform in the United States on a tour, thus making them the very first pop act to do so.
+This led the band to perform in the United States on a tour, thus making them the first pop act to do so.
 The tour also changed the way the band looked, and the band saw the emergence of grunge and a revival of interest in '70s music, and became instigators of fashion.
 The change also saw Rohail, Shahzad and Junaid moving to Karachi (Rizwan decided to stay back in Islamabad), as Rohail started constructing a brand new studio in his Karachi apartment.

 After performing a number of concerts managed by Rohail's elder brother Zahid, the group headed out with director Shoaib Mansoor to film Guitar '93, a Pepsi-financed venture featuring videos shot all across Pakistan.